 It’s the best thing to start the day with a breakfast in one of the restaurants serving local cuisine of Trabzon.
-Thereafter you can start visiting cultural, historical and natural places at the city center.
+Thereafter you can start visiting cultural, historical, and natural places at the city center.

-*Sera Lake and Boztepe, which overlooks the city, are among the most significant places you can visit on your first day in the city.
+And please don’t finish the first day before visiting Boztepe, which overlooks the city, are among the most significant places you can visit on your first day in the city.